-In February and March 2006, Charter signed three separate definitive agreements to sell certain cable television systems serving a total of approximately 360,000 analog video customers in West Virginia, Illinois, Kentucky, Nevada, Colorado, New Mexico and Utah for a total of approximately \$971 million.
+On February 28, 2006, Charter announced the signing of two separate definitive agreements to sell certain cable television systems serving a total of approximately 316,000 analog video customers, including 142,000 digital video customers and 91,000 high-speed Internet customers in West Virginia, Virginia, Illinois and Kentucky for a total of approximately \$896 million.
 These transactions are expected to close in the third quarter of 2006.
+Under the terms of the bridge loan, bridge availability will be reduced by the proceeds of asset sales.
 We expect to use the net proceeds from the asset sales to repay (but not reduce permanently) amounts outstanding under our revolving credit facility and that the asset sale proceeds, along with other existing sources of funds, will provide additional liquidity supplementing our cash availability in 2006 and beyond.